 Much of Amanda’s free time has been spent participating as a board member with several local not-for-profit organizations.
 She has served the Salina community in many capacities, including President of the Board of Trustees of the Salina Education Foundation, Board President of the Salina Child Care Association, and treasurer of the Salina Country Club.
 Currently, Amanda serves on the USD 305 Consumer Services Advisory Council, Salina Adult Education Center Advisory Board, Saline County Community Corrections Advisory Board, KWU Career Services Advisory Board, LIFT Selection Committee for the Salina Education Foundation, is a member of Altrusa International, and is Chairman of Partners in Early Childhood Education (7/2014-Present).

-When she isn’t giving her time to her community, Amanda can be found gardening, reading, running, and supporting her two children at their various activities with her husband Todd.
+When she isn’t giving her time to her community, Amanda can be found gardening, reading, running, and supporting her two children at their various activities.

 Brenda joined SAUW in the fall of 2009.
-As a community impact organization working in the areas of Education, Income and Health, Brenda leads in the areas of agency and community relations.
-Brenda received both her BS and BFA from K-State Manhattan, and she has plentiful experience in both the non-profit and for-profit settings.
-Brenda draws on a strong background of marketing and public relations as she works to improve communication while increasing interest and participation.
-Brenda leverages her skills, working with volunteers, organizations, donors, and leaders to further the value, mission, and vision of SAUW.
+As a community impact organization working in the areas of Education, Financial Stability, and Health, Brenda leads in the areas of program development, partner, and community relations.
+Brenda received both her BS and BFA from K-State Manhattan.
+She has experience in both the non-profit and for-profit settings.
+Brenda draws on a strong background in marketing and public relations as she works to improve communication while increasing interest and participation, leadership and development.
+Brenda leverages her skills, working with volunteers, organizations, businesses, donors, and leaders to further the mission and vision of the Salina Area United Way.

-A committed community advocate, one way she gives back is by serving on the steering committee of the Saline County Back to School Fair, now in its 14th year.
-Brenda is also a member of North Salina Community Development, Heartland Head Start Policy Board, Live Well Saline County, Salina Area Local Food Task Force, Salina's Summer Meals Coalition and the Kansas Hunger Roundtable.
+A committed community advocate, Brenda serves on the steering committee of the Saline County Back to School Fair, now in its 18th year.
+Brenda serves on the boards Live Well Saline County, North Central Regional Food Council, Kansas Rural Center, Salina Area Community Services Council, and Salina's Summer Meals Coalition.